wintercms/docs/markup/this/theme.md

 ### id

 Converts the theme directory name to a CSS friendly identifier.
+If theme customization is being used, this will return the ThemeData record id.

 ```twig
 <body class="theme-{{ this.theme.id }}">
 ```

+`theme.getId()` can also be used to always get a CSS friendly identifier, whether or not theme customization is being used.

 If the theme directory was **website** this would generate a class name of `theme-website`.